gercap/gr-ofdm_tools/README.md

 OFDM Tools - ofdm, cognitive and sensing stuff
 ==========

-I named this module ofdm_tools, but the obejective is to build a VHF cognitive communication system for maritme applications
+I named this module ofdm_tools, but the obejective is to build a complete VHF cognitive communication system for maritme applications.
+The name ofdm_tools came from the usage of ofdm as the transceiver spectrum shapping technique...

 Basic project description:
 - sensing framework detects PU activity